fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 ```

-While this may provide a pleasing visual overview of your design, it comes with some disadvantages like lack of portability across platforms, lack of maintainability, and potentially a very complex diagram for large designs.
+While this may seem intuative and provide a pleasing visual overview of your design, it comes with some disadvantages like lack of portability across platforms, lack of maintainability, and potentially a very complex diagram for large designs.
 The better solution is therefore to describe the design using a Hardware Description Languages (HDLs) like e.g. VHDL or Verilog.
 Using VHDL, the design in {numref}`quartus_schematic` can be described as shown below.

 ```vhdl
 library ieee;